Blood glucose, glucagon and insulin response to protein

 letting your pancreas keep up

-For a diabetic who is insulin resistant and/or whose pancreas is not producing adequate insulin, the issue is that the total insulin load of their diet (from carbohydrates and the glucogenic component of protein) is in excess of their body’s ability to keep blood glucose under control.
+For a diabetic who is insulin resistant and/or whose pancreas is not producing adequate insulin, the issue is that the total insulin load of their diet (from carbohydrates and the glucogenic component of protein) is more than their body’s ability to keep blood glucose under control.

 the high protein ‘hack’ for diabetics